BeccAllfor1/django-todo-list/README.md

 - I had a bottom scroll appear on my organiser page so solved this by adding a container-fluid.

-- My styling was not applying to the h1 in index.html, i discovered this was due to the center tag, so i removed this and used css instead.
+- My styling was not applying to the h1 in index.html, I discovered this was due to the center tag, so I removed this and used css instead.

 - Had an issue with the submit button, there had been a center element used  which is now obsolete, fixed it by using css.